proofcert/fpccheck/README.md

     bipole may contain `A` instances of the unfold inference rule during each asynchronous phase, and `S` occurrences during each synchronous phase.
   * `(apply B A S A S)`: attempt to find a proof with a maximum depth of `B` bipoles, plus initial rules at the end.
-Each bipole may unfold `A` times during each asynchronous phase, and `S` times during each synchronous phase.
+Each bipole may contain `A` instances of the unfold inference rule during each asynchronous phase, and `S` occurrences during each synchronous phase.

 2. Nested certificates: proofs as trees of operations.
   * `(induction?
 C)`: induct greedily and continue using certificate `C`.
     Currently, it can only be used as the root of a tree.
   * `(case?
 A C1 C2)`: perform asynchronous case analysis greedily (left or) after at most `A` (asynchronous) unfoldings.
 Continue along each branch using certificates `C1` and `C2`, respectively.